patriciarrs/Java-Programming-Nanodegree/src/_3advancedjavaprogrammingtechniques/_6introductiontoconcurrentprogramming/README.md

 ![Concurrent Program](concurrent.png "Concurrent Program")

-- In the process of working, the program reaches a point where it can't make anymore progress on task 1 (e.g., waiting for a DB connection, waiting for a large file to be downloaded, ...).
+- In the process of working, the program reaches a point where it can't make anymore progress on task 1.
 - It pauses task 1 (saves its progress), and sets it aside to finish later;
   while it's waiting, it starts working on task 2.
 - Task 1 is being processed concurrently with task 2: both tasks are in progress at the same time, even if the server